bootlin/training-materials/slides/networking-stack-netdevice/networking-stack-netdevice.typ

 - Variables of that type are usually named `dev`

-  - Unfortunately, this is als the usual name of #kstruct("device") objects
+  - Unfortunately, this is also the usual name of #kstruct("device") objects

 === `struct net_device` (2)